developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 ### Preview FluxCD Kustomization

 We need a FluxCD [Kustomization] stack to be created dynamically for each pull request.
-This will be very similar to what we had with `kustomize/dev.yml`, yet some of the values will obviously differ.
+This will be very similar to what we had with `kustomize/dev.yml` earlier, yet some of the values will obviously differ.

 This is the Kustomization that'll be used inside the CI.